cysouw/diathesis/text/c01_introduction.md

 ### *Präverb Vollapplikativ* {#sec:summary-praverb-vollapplikativ}

 The ~~Präverb Vollapplikativ~~ (full discussion in [@sec:preverb-applicative-antipassive]) is similar to the previous unmarked *Vollpplikativ*, combining an applicative and an antipassive diathesis.
 Noteworthy, there appear to be only two antipassive strategies, using the prepositions *mit* and *in*, respectively.
 For example, with the diathesis from *schreiben* 'to write' to *beschreiben* 'to write on' [@next a] the written text *Buchstaben* 'letters' changes from an accusative to a *mit* prepositional phrase.
-Differently, with the diathesis from *graben* 'to dig' to *begraben* 'to bury' the digged entity *Loch* 'hole' changes from an accusative to an *in* prepositional phrase.
+Differently, with the diathesis from *graben* 'to dig' to *begraben* 'to bury' the dug entity *Loch* 'hole' changes from an accusative to an *in* prepositional phrase.
 Both these prepositional phrases can be left unexpressed.

 In contrast to the few antipassive options, there is a wide variety of applicative strategies attested, i.e. many different prepositions can be promoted to accusative (see [@sec:preverb-applicative-antipassive] for all known examples).
 This asymmetry indicates that any *Vollapplikativ* is basically an applicative, but applied to verbs that already have an accusative argument.
 The German language disprefers multiple arguments with the same case, so the erstwhile accusative is demoted as another role is promoted to accusative.
-This corrolary demotion is reminiscent of subject demotion with passives.
+This corollary demotion is reminiscent of subject demotion with passives.

 ::: ex
 a.
 Ich schreibe Buchstaben auf das Papier. \